 Become a mentor

-Charity Mentors are senior leaders with strategic management experience in any sector.
+Our Mentors are senior leaders with strategic management experience in any sector.
 They also have knowledge of the particular challenges of the voluntary sector.
 Mentors will typically:

-- Have experience with the voluntary sector.
+- Working in or with the voluntary sector.

 We are also looking for a spread in terms of specific experience, skills and interests to ensure that we have the capacity to meet different needs.